Consulting Spend Management: What It Is and Why It Matters

 That sounds simple.
 In practice, it's one of the most challenging areas of procurement because the data is fragmented, the engagements are diverse, and the stakeholders are distributed across the organisation.

-A company with £40M in annual consulting spend (well above the $10M threshold where manual tracking breaks down) might have 200 active engagements, 40 supplier firms, and 8 departments buying independently.
+A company with £40M in annual consulting spend might have 200 active engagements, 40 supplier firms, and 8 departments buying independently.
 Each engagement has its own scope, pricing model, timeline, and internal owner.
 Finance sees invoices.
 Procurement sees contracts.
 Business units see delivery.
 Nobody sees all three.

 Consulting spend management brings those views together into a single, live picture of the consulting portfolio.